raej15/CSCE_546_Final_Proj/README.md

 # APK Instructions
-Make sure your emulator is connected to the internet -- the API will not work wothout that.
+Make sure your emulator is connected to the internet -- the API will not work without that.

 # Demo Video Link
 Watch the demo on youtube: